m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 In our big structs, most fields are irrelevant to most operations, but they still take up space in the cache all the time.
 On the other hand, ECS "tables" only have one type of thing each, so we can pick and choose what to pull into the cache by completely ignoring the tables we don't need.
-This is quite important in rigid-body physics, where the number of objects tends to be very large and the only parts of them that matter are bodies, colliders, positions, orientations, and velocities.

 The other benefits of this pattern stem from its nature as a dynamic type system, as do many of its flaws.
 When using structs we were defining types in Rust's static type system,